JSulcer/Associative-Array/README.md

   tree stores a key (string) and its corresponding data (int).

 How to Use:
   Run the program, uses very basic testing method.
-No user input.
+No user input (other than typing in a file to save to).

 Known Bugs/Problems:
   Not enough time as of now for menu implementation or operator[] overloading,